|Oracle® Fusion Middleware Data Modeling Guide for Oracle Business Intelligence Publisher

 If your user has the Administrator role, you can only create public data sources, even if you create the data source from the Manage Private Data Sources page.
 For more information about private data source connections, see "About Private Data Source Connections" in Oracle Fusion Middleware Administrator's Guide for Oracle Business Intelligence Publisher.

-For more information on setting up JDBC data source connections, see "Setting Up a JDBC Connection to the Data Source" in Oracle Fusion Middleware Administrator's Guide for Oracle Business Intelligence Publisher.
+For more information on setting up the data source types, see "Setting Up Data Sources" in Oracle Fusion Middleware Administrator's Guide for Oracle Business Intelligence Publisher.